Problems on the conductor of finite group characters: The cyclotomic deficiency

 Note that Conjecture~\ref{conj:stronger} is straightforward when $\chi$ is \emph{imprimitive}; that is, when there exists a subgroup $H < G$ and $\psi \in \Irr(H)$ such that $\chi = \psi^G$.
 For every $\tau \in \Gal(\QQ(\psi)/\QQ(\chi))$, the restriction $\chi_H$ is $\tau$-invariant, and hence $[\chi_H, \psi^\tau] = [\chi_H, \psi]$.
 In other words, $\psi^\tau$ is also an irreducible constituent of $\chi_H$ for each $\tau \in \Gal(\QQ(\psi)/\QQ(\chi))$.
 Since there are exactly $[\QQ(\psi) : \QQ(\chi)]$ distinct $\Gal(\QQ(\psi)/\QQ(\chi))$-conjugates of $\psi$, all of which have the same degree as $\psi$, it follows that $\chi(1) \geq [\QQ(\psi) : \QQ(\chi)] \, \psi(1)$, as desired.

 We now turn to another problem concerning the cyclotomic deficiency.
 In \cite[Theorem~2.7]{Navarro-Tiep21}, Navarro and Tiep found a hidden role of the cyclotomic deficiency in the problem of determining which abelian number fields can arise as fields of values of characters of odd-order groups.
 Specifically, if $\FF$ has odd conductor, then there exist a group $G$ of odd order and $\chi\in\Irr(G)$ with $\QQ(\chi)=\FF$ if and only if the extension $\QQ_{c(\FF)}/\FF$ has odd degree.
 Their proof relies on two key facts: odd-order groups are solvable (by the Feit--Thompson theorem~\cite{FT63}), and quasi-primitive irreducible characters of solvable groups factor completely into products of so-called $p$-special characters.
 (See \cite[Theorem~2.17]{I18} for details.
-Recall that $\chi\in\Irr(G)$ is \emph{quasi-primitive} if for every normal subgroup $N\nor G$, the restriction $\chi_N$ is a multiple of an irreducible character.
-Also, $\chi$ is \emph{$p$-special} if $\chi(1)$ is a power of $p$ and the determinantal order of every irreducible constituent of the restriction of $\chi$ to every subnormal subgroup of $G$ is a $p$-power.)
+Recall that $\chi$ is \emph{$p$-special} if $\chi(1)$ is a power of $p$ and the determinantal order of every irreducible constituent of the restriction of $\chi$ to every subnormal subgroup of $G$ is a $p$-power.)

 The analogous statement for groups whose orders are not divisible by a fixed prime $p>2$ appears substantially more difficult, as one can no longer rely on solvability.